wizo06/japanese/docs/index.md

 - [FORVO](https://forvo.com/) to listen to native speakers pronounce a particular word (each sound sample is user-submitted).
 - [Youglish](https://youglish.com/japanese) to listen to native speakers pronounce a particular word by searching through YouTube videos.

+You can also look up a word's pitch accent in a **monolingual dictionary**.

 ### 4. Vocabulary

 This guide only teaches grammar.
 It doesn't teach vocabulary.
 For more details on how to learn vocabulary, refer to [TheMoeWay](https://learnjapanese.moe/guide/#vocabulary) and/or [Refold](https://refold.la/roadmap).